dsk502/mywaydesk/README.md

 Added a dock at the bottom (now it is empty, and more functions will be implemented in the future)

 ## License
 This project uses the same license as Weston.
-For more information, read COPYING.
+For more information, read `COPYING`.

 ## Acknowledgement
 This project is derived from:
 https://gitlab.freedesktop.org/wayland/weston

-The original README file is preserved in `README_weston.md`, but some files referenced in the original README are removed.
-You can find them in the original project.
+Thanks to the original authors and contributors.